MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Deploy-Nano-Server.md

 Next, the package consumer should follow these steps:

-1. Run the [*Import-Certificate*](https://technet.microsoft.com/library/hh848630) PowerShell cmdlet to import the publisher’s certificate from Step 4 above to Nano Server with the certStoreLocation at “Cert:\LocalMachine\TrustedPeople”.
+1. Run the [*Import-Certificate*](https://technet.microsoft.com/library/hh848630) PowerShell cmdlet to import the publisher’s certificate from Step 4 above to Nano Server with the certStoreLocation at "Cert:\LocalMachine\TrustedPeople".
 For example: `Import-Certificate -filepath ".\xyz.cer" -certStoreLocation "Cert:\LocalMachine\TrustedPeople"`
 2. Install the app on Nano Server by running the [**Add-AppxPackage**](https://technet.microsoft.com/library/mt575516(v=wps.620).aspx) PowerShell cmdlet to install a WSA package on Nano Server.
 For example: `Add-AppxPackage wsaSample.appx`

 #### Additional resources for creating apps